Berowra Heights: Transport

 Access to Berowra Heights is by road from Berowra, to the east, via Berowra Waters Road.
 Alternatively, the Berowra Waters Ferry, a car ferry, connects Berowra Waters with the western end of Berowra Waters Road.
-Transdev NSW route 599 provides a bus service from Berowra Heights to Berowra railway station and route 597 from Berowra to Hornsby railway station.
+CDC NSW route 599 provides a bus service from Berowra Heights to Berowra railway station and route 597 from Berowra to Hornsby railway station.

 Schools

-There are two primary schools in Berowra Heights and two in Berowra: